cr4kn4x/ChromeStealer/README.md

 ## Description

-In this repository you find a Python3 implementation of my Chrome Stealer.
-This piece of Code can be used for penetration testing !only! on your own devices!
+In this repository, you will find a Python3 implementation of my Chrome Stealer.
+This piece of code can be used for penetration testing !only! on your own devices!

-With the increasing usage of Multi-Factor-Authentication (MFA) stolen creentials become more and more unattractive for hackers.
-To bypass MFA a more sophistcated attack called Session Hijacking gains in Poularity.
-With this ChromeStealer you can steal cookies from Chromes encrypted storage (SQLITE database) to gain a better understanding of this relevant attack vector and how malware can make use of it.
+With the increasing usage of Multi-Factor-Authentication (MFA) stolen credentials become more and more un-attractive for hackers.
+To bypass MFA, a more sophisticated attack called Session Hijacking gains in Popularity.
+With this Chrome Stealer, you can steal cookies from Chrome's encrypted storage (SQLite database) to gain a better understanding of this relevant attack vector and how malware can make use of it.

 - [X] Cookie Decryption
 - [X] Credentials Decryption